Sovereign-Labs/sovereign-book/src/2-1-modules-implementing-a-module.md

 # Implementing a Module

 A module is the basic unit of functionality in the Sovereign SDK.
-A module is a collection of values stored in state, and an optional `call` function which allows users to interact with that state onchain.
+It is a collection of values stored in state, and an optional `call` function which allows users to interact with that state onchain.
 Modules also provide custom API support and built-in indexing.